 2016 – November – Edinburgh Local Development Plan (LDP) approved.
 The LDP is supported by an Action Programme, which sets out the required infrastructure to support the growth of the city.

-2016 – November – Edinburgh Airport published a draft Masterplan for consultation.
-It is anticipated that this will be finalised in Summer 2017.
+2016 – November – Edinburgh Airport published a draft masterplan for consultation; this is to be finalised.

 2017 – July – City Region Deal announcement which includes £20m for West Edinburgh.

-Once fully complete (expected in 2045) the district will stretch to 2.25m sq/ft of floor space on 90 acres of land.
+Once fully complete (expected in 2040s) the district will stretch to 2.25m square feet of floor space on 90 acres of land.

 2020 – Progress is being made by the two Glasgow airport related city deal projects – the Airport Access Project and Airport Investment Area.
 City Deal: Airport Access Project The project will provide a direct link between Glasgow Central Station and Glasgow Airport, stopping at Paisley Gilmour Street station.
 This will make it easier for passengers to get to the airport and help local employees to get to work there while also improving access for other businesses in the area.
 The AAP Strategic business case (SBC) which has been developed jointly by Renfrewshire Council and Glasgow City Council, will be put before councillors in both authorities before going to the Glasgow and Clyde Valley Cabinet for approval on December 15, 2015.